 By fssrk1 on

-2012 Hyundai Accent GLS 4dr Sedan (1.6L 4cyl 6A)
+Vehicle2012 Hyundai Accent GLS 4dr Sedan (1.6L 4cyl 6A)

 Best FeaturesNice instrument panel, it is well organized.
 Everything is within comfortable reaching distance.
 The stereo/CD system has nice crisp sound.
 The bluetooth would be nice once I have it working.
 It might be a problem with my Motorola Quantico not completely synching to the Hyundai bluetooth.
 I can receive calls they hear me but I can't hear the caller.
 I like the curve of the dashboard just above your feet it gives your leg and knees extra room.
 The exterior is a nice looking car and younger coworkers also like the design.
 The optional features are nice such as steering wheel controls, wireless keylock, bluetooth phone, electrical adjustable driver mirrors, aux MP3 or USB input.

 Worst FeaturesRear Window visibility is a little small.
 It would be nice if the rear window was a little taller.
 The wireless key door lock should be part of the standard package not the premium.
 One major gripe is about Hyundai and Motozuma's marketing.
 Motozuma has a program to allow you to save for a car and Hyundai matches upto $500.
 This is free money and there is about zero advertisement until I registered on the Hyundai car owner website.
 There is no spare tires but there is 24 hour coverage for road service if you need to get towed for free.
 The car comes with compressor and sealant kit.
 Heated front seats would be nice since I live in Alaska.
 The Canadian version has heated front seat.